VOLT

 Shutdown behavior

-• are local platform dependencies healthy,
+• local platform dependency health,

-• is the daemon under memory pressure,
+• daemon memory pressure,

-• and is the reverse channel still alive?
+• and reverse channel liveness.

 On this page